MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1610.md

 For more information about starting and then monitoring the prerequisite check, see **Step 3: Run the prerequisite checker before installing an update** in the [Install in-console updates for System Center Configuration Manager](/sccm/core/servers/manage/install-in-console-updates) topic.

 > [!IMPORTANT]
-> When the prerequisite checker runs as part of an update installation or independently, the process updates some product source files that are used for site maintenance tasks.
+> When the prerequisite checker runs independently of as part of an update installation, the process updates some product source files that are used for site maintenance tasks.
 Therefore, after running the prerequisite checker but before installing the 1610 update, if you need to perform a site maintenance task, run **Setupwpf.exe** (Configuration Manager Setup) from the CD.Latest folder on the site server.

 **Update sites:**
 You are now ready to start the update installation for your hierarchy.
 For more information about installing the update, see [Install in-console updates.](/sccm/core/servers/manage/install-in-console-updates#a-namebkmkinstalla-install-in-console-updates)

-We recommend you plan to install the update outside of normal business hours for each site, when the process of installing the update and its actions to reinstall site components and site system roles will have the least effect on your business operations.
+We recommend that you plan to install the update outside of normal business hours for each site, when the process of installing the update and its actions to reinstall site components and site system roles will have the least effect on your business operations.

 For more information, see [Updates for System Center Configuration Manager](/sccm/core/servers/manage/updates).